rubygems/rubygems.github.io/_posts/2020-12-09-november-rubygems-update.md

 ## RubyGems News

 In November, we worked on the [Bundler Version Locking RFC](https://github.com/rubygems/rfcs/pull/29) that allows a user to specify a required Bundler version in the Gemfile/gemspec with a working [proof of concept](https://github.com/rubygems/rfcs/pull/29#issuecomment-731333194).
-We also made the following improvements and fixes:
+We also made improvements to platform support by enabling the `specific_platform` functionality by default, and decided to delay the change to resolve all Gemfile platforms automatically in addition to that, we made the following improvements and fixes:

 * fixed a missing require issue. [#4036](https://github.com/rubygems/rubygems/pull/4036)
 * fixed a couple of minor "Windows paths" issues. [#4038](https://github.com/rubygems/rubygems/pull/4038), [#4039](https://github.com/rubygems/rubygems/pull/4039)